-The details of phakic implant surgery have been presented to me in detail in this document and in the Patient Information Booklet and have been explained to me by my ophthalmologist.
+The details of phakic implant surgery have been presented to me in detail in this document and have been explained to me by my ophthalmologist.
 Although it is impossible for the doctor to inform me of every possible complication that may occur, my ophthalmologist has answered all my questions to my satisfaction.
-In signing this informed consent for YAG-laser iridotomy or surgical iridotomy, AND phakic implant surgery, I am stating that I have read this informed consent and Patient Information Booklet (or they have been read to me), fully understand the possible risks, complications, and benefits that can result from the surgery and the alternatives available to me, and hereby give my consent to have phakic implant surgery performed on my:
+In signing this informed consent for phakic implant surgery, I am stating that I have read this informed consent, fully understand the possible risks, complications, and benefits that can result from the surgery and the alternatives available to me, and hereby give my consent to have phakic implant surgery performed on my: